devshareacademy/phaser-3-typescript-games-and-examples/games/tic-tac-toe/README.md

-# Phaser 3 TypeScript - TEMPLATE
+# Phaser 3 TypeScript - Tic-Tac-Toe

-A Phaser 3 TypeScript example TEMPLATE.
+A Phaser 3 implementation of the game Tic-Tac-Toe.

 ## Local Development